Subway (crossing): Usage in different countries

 In Czechia, building subways under major city streets was popular mainly from the mid-1960s to the mid-1990s.
 After 2000, the prevailing tendency is to calm down urban traffic by building bypasses and ring roads and preferring non-motorized traffic within cities.
 Underpasses and footbridges that lengthen pedestrians' journeys or do not allow wheelchair access are no longer acceptable.
 Clarity and a sense of security are also taken into account.
-Some subways have been canceled, destroyed, buried or leased for other purposes.
+Some subways have been cancelled, destroyed, buried or leased for other purposes.
 In 2022, Institute of Planning and Development of Prague (IPR) prepared a study of the revitalization of the Prague subways.
 Of the 123 underpasses under the administration of the municipal road manager (TSK), 30 were proposed to be canceled, 41 to be evaluated as part of a comprehensive solution for the given area, and the last to be revitalized or reconstructed, themselves or including modification of access roads.
 At railway stations on the main lines, access via an underpass or footbridge is standard.
 The current trend is to extend the underpasses, which originally led only from one side of the track, to allow access from the opposite side as well.
 At the main railway station in Prague, access to the Žižkov side was ceremoniously opened on 24 September 2021.
 Similar modification was carried out, for example, in Olomouc (2006), Praha-Holešovice (2023) and others.

 Subways are less common in North American cities than in European cities of comparable size.
 They are constructed when it is necessary for pedestrians to cross a railway line or a dual carriageway such as an interstate highway, and they appear at the exits from underground rapid transit systems, but one would be rarely built to enable people to cross an ordinary city street.

 In the Philippines, the term is also underpass, and there are two types: underpasses for pedestrians such as along Ayala Avenue in Makati and in the City of Manila near Quiapo Church, and vehicular ones along the length of EDSA and other thoroughfares.
 One of the earliest and most notable vehicular underpasses is the "Lagusnilad" in front of Manila City Hall.